hazelcast/hazelcast-python-client/README.rst

 ``100`` pages at once instead of reaching the hundredth page one by one using the ``next_page()`` method.

-``PagingPredicate``, also known as Order & Limit, is not supported in Transactional Context.
+   NOTE: ``PagingPredicate``, also known as Order & Limit, is not supported in Transactional Context.

 7.8.
 Performance
 ----------------